Work With Drew

 Somatic Experiencing

-Practitioner training, in progress, under Alicen Halquist, MA, LPC, SEP.
+Somatic Experiencing practitioner training, in progress, under Alicen Halquist, MA, LPC, SEP.

-ii.A decade inside large institutions.
+iii.A decade inside large institutions.

 UCLA · B.S.
 Human Biology and Society

+B.S. in Human Biology and Society, UCLA.
 Departmental Academic Honors.
 Chancellor's Service Award (200 of 5,700 graduating seniors).

 Teach For America · Connecticut Corps

+Teach For America corps member, Connecticut.
 7% national acceptance rate.
 Sue Lehmann Teaching Fellowship Connecticut State Finalist, top 4 of 100 second-year corps members in the state.
 Selected in second year of teaching to lead district-wide professional development for New Haven Public Schools.

 Manager of Teacher Leadership Development, TFA Connecticut · Two Years

-Designed and facilitated The Leader In You, a research-grounded leadership development program for first-year teachers integrating identity development, vulnerability research, peer coaching pedagogy, and validated psychometric measurement.
+Manager of Teacher Leadership Development, Teach For America Connecticut (two years).
+At 24 years old, three months into the role, designed and facilitated The Leader In You, a research-grounded leadership development program for first-year teachers integrating identity development, vulnerability research, peer coaching pedagogy, and validated psychometric measurement.
 Pilot cohort produced a 32% increase on national TFA culture metrics against a control-group decline of 74%.
 Scaled across three Connecticut cities.

 Manager of Operations and Learning, TFA Connecticut · Two Years

+Manager of Operations and Learning, Teach For America Connecticut (two years).
 Held strategy, talent, finance, and learning for the regional core staff.
 Managed a $5 million regional budget.
 Designed a statewide mental health and wellness initiative providing unlimited counseling for 200 teachers and staff.
 Co-designed and helped scale a three-year national mental health pilot serving 8,000 educators.

-ii.Voice in the field beyond the room.
+iv.Voice in the field beyond the room.

 Conference Presentations

-American Psychological Association annual conference, the International Society for Traumatic Stress Studies, the True Colors Conference, and the Association for Women in Psychology.
+Conference presentations at the American Psychological Association annual conference, the International Society for Traumatic Stress Studies, the True Colors Conference, and the Association for Women in Psychology.

 Mad in America · Freelance Journalism

-Under the mentorship of Bob Whitaker, author of Anatomy of an Epidemic.
+Freelance journalist at Mad in America under the mentorship of Bob Whitaker, author of Anatomy of an Epidemic.